Autodesk Animator: Functionality

 Unlike other DOS software from that time, Animator was not restricted by the 640 kilobyte conventional memory limitation as it utilized a DOS extender by Phar Lap.
 Animator's combination of twenty tools multiplied by twenty inks, 3D 'optics,' unparalleled palette handling, custom fonts and many other useful features (such as its own internal scripting language POCO), put it many years ahead of better known animation tools of the time.

 Development history

 Animator originates back to its author's Jim Kent earlier program Cyber Paint for the Atari ST. Jim Kent evolved in 1989 his software into Animator for Gary Yost's "Yost Group" for 80286 PCs with MS-DOS.
 Animator was then licensed to Autodesk, who published the software as Autodesk Animator.

 Releases

 Animator was debuted at SIGGRAPH 1989, featuring a VGA graphics mode of 320×200 pixels with 256 colors.

 In July 1991, the successor Animator Pro was released, with the significant improvement of allowing almost any resolution and color depth.
-The software was sold for approx. $800, significantly more expensive than the previous version, addressing the professional audience.
+The software was sold for approximately US$800 (US$1,800 in 2025), significantly more expensive than the previous version, addressing the professional audience.

 The 1995 released Animator Studio was a complete re-write for Windows 95, but was not anymore developed by the Yost Group.